-The new rotor may be pulled again with the supplied puller M27x1,25 (part-no.: 70 85 899 99).
+- The new rotor may be pulled again with the supplied puller M27x1,25 (part-no.: 70 85 899 99).

-Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.
+- Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off.

-The new dynamo (now actually magneto) body is ready assembled.
+- The new dynamo (now actually magneto) body is ready assembled.
 There is no reason for you to take the tower or the coils off.
 You only risk damage!

-You will have however need to take the holding device for the cover off.
+- You will have however to take the holding device for the cover off.
 This is a set of 2 rings.
-Take the 2 screws off and lift the top ring off.
-Than turn the lower ring by 90 degrees (clockwise or anticlockwise until its notches come free.
+Loosen the 2 screws and lift the top ring off.
+Than turn the lower ring by 90 degrees (clockwise or anticlcokwise until its notches come clear.
 Take the ring out.

-Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.
+- Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

-Disconnect your battery and take it out of the motorcycle.
-Note that you will install a 12 volts system, so you will either need a 12 volt battery or drive without one battery.
+- Disconnect your battery and take it out of the motorcycle.
+Note that you will install a 12 volts system, so you will either need a 12 volt battery.

-You will equally have to replace all lightbulbs to 12 volt ones.
+- You will equally have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.

-Disconnect the wires from the old dynamo and take it off.
+- Disconnect the wires from the old dynamo and take it off.
 Pull the rotor of the crank.

-Take the woodruff key from the crank pin.
+- On KS 600/601 take the woodruff key from the crank pin.
 It will not be needed anymore and prevent assembly.
 If you forget this right at start, you will have to take the whole new unit off again to get access to the key.

-Remove all 6 volt bulbs off the head light, tachometer and the tail light.
+- Remove all 6 volt bulbs off the head light, tachometer and the tail light.
 The old horn may stay.

-Have a look at your new rotor.
-You will find on its circumference a small lasered on line.

-This marking serves as a timing marking.
+- Have a look at your new rotor.
+You will find on its circumference a small pressed in marking. - This marking serves as a timing marking.

-Have a look at the new generator housing.
+- Have a look at the new generator housing.
 You will see there right off the small black coils a small red marking in the top of the housing wall.
 This is an ignition marking as well.

-Both will have to be aligned with crank at top dead center (TDC, the highest point the piston can get, any cycle).
+- Both will align with crank at top dead center (TDC, the highest point the piston can get).

-Place the new housing onto the dynamo seat at the front of the engine.
+- Place the new housing onto the dynamo seat at the front of the engine.

 Fasten it with the 2 flathead screws provided.
 No worry, the 2 screws will do, even if before it had been 4 of them.